Amelanchier canadensis: Bark

-The bark is smooth and ash gray color when it is younger but as it gets older, the bark begins to form long, dark ridges and shallow furrows as it grows older.
+The bark is smooth and ash gray color when it is younger but the bark begins to form long, dark ridges and shallow furrows as it grows older.

 Fruit

 The fruit is pome-like and is less than 1 in in both width and length.
 As the fruit ages it turns from a green color to red to purple and finally to black as it reaches maturity.
 The fruits are a food source for many different species of birds and small mammals including cardinals, woodpeckers, robins, orioles, chipmunks, and squirrels.

 Leaves

-When leaves are young they are covered in fine hairs but they become glabrous as they become older but the underside of the leaf retains short hairs.
+When leaves are young they are covered in fine hairs.
+They become glabrous as they become older but the underside of the leaf retains short hairs.
 The leaves are egg-shaped and have finely serrated margins.
 The leaves are arranged in a simple alternate pattern and are 1 to 3 in long and less than 1 inch wide.
 Deer do not usually feed on this species.